inaimathi/cl-notebook/README.md

 	- Give the user a one-button interaction that turns a given notebook into a binary.

 ######## Front-end
+- Add an `Eval Book` option to the menu.
+This could either be implemented as a fresh server-side handler that does `eval-notebook!` thing, or as a purely front-end sequence of `POST` requests for each cell in sequence.
+The async nature of the eval-cell feature might make the first one easier.
 - Need a keyboard-oriented way of jumping between cells
 	- C->/C-<
 	- Possibly replace C-[ and C-] (they fuck with indentation levels, which is handled automatically by the mode anyhow)